 There are mainly three trails to the peak apart from several other less explored ones.
-The most popular, as well as the most challenging, is the one via Hidlumane Falls starting from either Sampekatte or Marakuttaka and is the one you’ll be taking on your trek to the peak.
-This trail is relatively steep and rugged and requires you to make your way through thick forests, gentle streams and quite litreally climb a waterfall which becomes a whole another ballgame during peak monsoons.
-Despite the efforts, the journey to the top is one you’ll remember and be proud of as you’re transported to another world, with magical sights, untouched forests and challenging climbs at every corner.
+The most popular, as well as the most challenging, is the one via Hidlumane Falls starting from either Sampekatte or Marakuttaka, and is the one you’ll be taking on your trek to the peak.
+This trail is relatively steep and rugged and requires you to make your way through thick forests, gentle streams, and quite literally climb a waterfall which becomes a whole other ballgame during peak monsoons.
+Despite the efforts, the journey to the top is one you’ll remember and be proud of as you’re transported to another world, with magical sights, untouched forests, and challenging climbs at every corner.

 An overnight bus journey of 397 km commences from Bangalore to Kollur.
 We shall have a brief orientation followed by a fun-filled ice-breaking session where you will get to know your fellow trekkers better.

 Homestay | (Multiple sharing Basis ( separate for men and women ))

 The cozy little homestay near Sampekatte, which is a short drive away from the starting point of our trek is as close to home as a homestay could get and the strictly authentic local vegetarian cuisine served here is a delight to the senses and an experience in itself.
 Add to that the extremely friendly old couple running the place, look after your every need.

 After a quick freshen-up and fulfilling breakfast, we pack our bags again and get prepped for a long day of trekking.
 There are mainly five milestones that one needs to look out for on this trail.
 The first is an open field of meadow that pops up out of nowhere amidst thick forest trails.
 Numerous paddy fields later, the trail ultimately leads up to a house where a small surprise awaits the tired trekkers.
 Spoiler alert, the challenging part of the trek starts from here.